Ron Kraus: Tenure

 Kraus was first sworn in on January 3, 1995, serving until January 4, 1999.
 He served in the 79th and 80th Minnesota Legislatures.
 He served all 4 years in the minority caucus.
 Successful legislation Kraus carried includes a law that requires school superintendent candidates to tell the hiring school board if they had ever been bought out of a previous job contract.
-He also was able to get $800,000 for the Blazing Star Trail, $250,000 for Albert Lea schools to develop a unique kindergarten and first-grade pilot program, and a $250,000 "Mighty Ducks" grant for a second ice sheet in Albert Lea, Minn.
-Kraus also worked hard to reduce commercial and industrial property tax rates.
+He also was able to get $800,000 for the Blazing Star Trail, $250,000 for Albert Lea schools to develop a unique kindergarten and first-grade pilot program, and a $250,000 "Mighty Ducks" grant for a second ice sheet in Albert Lea, MN.
+Kraus helped obtain state funding for a new ethanol plant in Glenville, MN, a community in his district.
+He also worked hard to reduce commercial and industrial property tax rates.

 Personal life

 Kraus is married to his wife, Kathy.
 They have 2 kids, Chad(b.
 1981) and John(b.
 1983).
 They formerly resided in Albert Lea, Minnesota At the time of his step-father's death in 2015, Kraus currently resides in Fort Myers, Florida.
 Kraus, like his step-father was a member of the Knights of Columbus.
 He attended St. Theodore's Catholic Church in Albert Lea.
 Kraus was also a member of the Albert Lea Elks Club.